The Industry’s Only SaaS-Delivered Enterprise DLP

 Nasir N. Pasha is Managing Attorney of Pasha Law PC, a national business law firm that represents small and medium size businesses in California, New York, and Texas in all legal areas associated with their day to day operations, i.e. employment law, intellectual property, corporate governance, and complex legal transactions.

 The most important next step you should take following a data breach is...

 Most states have their own specific laws that deal with security breaches.
 Each have their own notification requirements that may be required.
 For example, in California (where the first of its kind was effective in 2003), a business must notify each resident whose unencrypted personal information, as defined, was acquired, or reasonably believed to have been acquired, by an unauthorized person.
-We just discussed a recent change in the California law on our podcast episode located here.
 There is no national standard as of yet, though there have been past attempts to do so.

 Security / Privacy

 Scott Dujmovich is an IT Executive & Solutions Consultant at Golden Tech, an IT Solutions company that provides relentless tech support, consulting, and procurement services to Northern Indiana, Chicago, and Southern Florida.
 The firm has been a leader in providing managed IT solutions and data security for over 17 years.

 From an IT security standpoint, in the event of a data breach, the first step to take whether it was an intentional or unintentional data breach is...